trifle-io/trifle-io/docs/trifle-docs/getting_started/standalone_sinatra.md

 ---
 title: Standalone Sinatra
-description: Learn how to configure Trifle::Docs as a Sinatra App.
+description: Learn how to integrate Trifle::Docs as a standalone Sinatra application.
 nav_order: 1
 ---